Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 • Size: ¼ inch and ½ inch

-• Digital display for precise speed and control is ideal for beginners
+• Digital display for precise speed and control

-• Plunge and fixed bases included for user-friendliness and versatility
+• Plunge and fixed bases included

-• Edge guide is a bit cheap; may break under heavy-duty use
+• Edge guide is a bit cheap

 Upgrade Pick

-Photo: amazon.com
+Photo: Amazon

-For DIYers and pros shopping for a router with some serious power, the Makita RP2301FC 3¼-hp plunge router ought to fill the bill for many, thanks to its 15-amp electric motor that produces from 9,000 up to 22,000 rpm.
+For DIYers and pros shopping for a router with some serious power, the Makita RP2301FC 3¼ hp plunge router ought to fill the bill for many, thanks to its 15-amp electric motor that produces from 9,000 up to 22,000 RPM.
 Plus, several user-friendly features really help get the job done, like swappable ¼-inch and ½-inch collets, an ergonomic two-finger switch, a lock-on trigger, and twin LED lights for illuminating the project.

 The Makita is a dedicated plunge-router, which allows for the smoothest possible plunging action.
 It offers accurate micro-adjustments (along with macro adjustments for quickly getting to size).
 It features a grip-mounted trigger and soft-start technology, the combination of which provides secure starts, while the electric brake quickly brings the spindle to a rest after releasing the trigger.